RumbleDB/python-jsoniq/README.md

 pip install jsoniq
 ```

 *Important note*: since the jsoniq package depends on pyspark 4, Java 17 or Java 21 is a requirement.
-If another version of Java is installed, this may lead to an error message such as "Unsupported class file major version 61".
-If so, you will need to check that JAVA_HOME is properly set.
+If another version of Java is installed, the execution of a Python program attempting to create a RumbleSession will lead to an error message on stderr that contains explanations.

 ## Sample code